njk112/briefer-project/backend/README.md

 ## Description

-Briefer, developed using the NestJS framework, is a web application designed to convert YouTube videos into summarized text briefings.
+Briefer backend, developed using the NestJS framework, is an application designed to convert YouTube videos into summarized text briefings.

 ## Installation